 15. Cook More – Another research-backed way to boost your health is to cook more at home.
 If you have a hard time meal planning, or never have time to get to the store, or just plain don't know how to cook, there are tons of resources out there to help you overcome your obstacles.
 Services like Blue Apron ship personalized, pre-measured ingredients for delicious, nutritious meals- right to your door, complete with color photo recipes.
 Peapod is a common grocery delivery service that can do the shopping for you if that is your obstacle.

 SMART Goal example: I will cook at home once per week during my busy season and twice per week during my slow season.
 Actionable steps would be to explore meal delivery kits like Blue Apron, Plated or maybe take an online cooking class.
-If your hurdle is actually the meal planning part, you def need to check out this Meal Planning App.
+If your hurdle is actually the meal planning part, you def need to check out this Meal Planning App (there is a free trial but def use my code LALYMOM10 if you love it as much as I do!).

 16. Be Happier – This may seem like a kooky resolution but hear me out- especially if the past year was a bit blue for you.
 If you spend a lot of your time down in the dumps- of course there are times when therapy is the answer.
 But outside of therapy you can take steps to try to be happier.
 The Happiness Research Institute studies the reasons why some people are happier than others, so they are a great resource to follow if happiness is what you seek!